mpizzagalli777/FuTER/README.txt

 outdir - This is the path to the desired output directory.
 If the same directory from the previous steps is used, the IGV html files can be found in the Final_output directory.
 The script will also create a directory called IGV_prep with intermediate files in it.

 The next step, LR_contig_combination.py, analyses the reads in order to identify whether the reads contain a significant proportion of internal promoter sequences.
 This can be a sign of a fusion being a technical artifact arising from the PCR steps used in the ONT protocol.
 After this filtering, the script will generate consensus sequences for the fusion transcripts using RNA Bloom (and medaka if desired).
 These approaches polish the more error prone ONT reads and RNA bloom uses a scaffold free approach to generate a predicted consensus sequence (or multiple) for the fusion transcript.
 The script will also align the original reads to both the fusion contigs and the human genome in order to provide the bam files necessary to create the visualizations found in the paper.
+Due to some incompatabilities, it utilizes the environment specified in FinalContig_env.yml.

 LR_contig_combination.py is run as follows at its most basic: